Holistic Numerical Methods Institute Committed to Bringing Numerical Methods to the Undergraduate

 , , ,

-The value of at y(4) using finite difference method and a step size of h=4 can be approximated by
+the value of at y(4) using the finite difference method and a step size of h=4 can be approximated by

 , , ,

-The value of using finite difference method with a second order accurate central divided difference method and a step size of is
+The value of y(4) using the finite difference method with a second order accurate central divided difference method and a step size of h=4 is

 0.000